 Loud noises can cause temporary ringing in your ears.
 It doesn’t matter whether the noise came from your headphones or any other loud environment.
 If you’ve had your tinnitus for six months or more, it’s likely chronic, which means permanent.

 There is no known cure for chronic tinnitus.
 What you can do is to guide your focus away from the phantom noise, for example by listening to white noise.
 Some hearing aids offer tinnitus treatment programs through companion apps.
-The Widex Zen Tinnitus Management app, for example, is free, and you can use it with regular headphones.
+The Widex Zen Tinnitus Management and ReSound Relief apps, for example, are free, and you can use it with regular headphones.